Blogging Strategy Benefits: 15 Reasons to Prioritise Your Blog

 - Advocacy

-Conversely, product-led organisations often aim to attract numerous free trial sign-ups and convert these users into paying customers with minimal sales intervention to maximise blogging strategy benefits.
-In these cases, while some enterprise customers may follow the traditional cycle, smaller businesses might progress more swiftly through these stages.
+Product-led organisations work differently.
+They aim to win lots of free trial sign-ups and turn those users into paying customers with little sales input, which maximises blogging strategy benefits.
+Some enterprise customers still follow the traditional cycle.
+Smaller businesses often move through these stages faster.

-Regardless of your revenue model, it’s essential to create content that addresses each stage of your ideal customer’s journey.
+Whatever your revenue model, create content that addresses each stage of your ideal customer's journey.

 Step 2: Conduct Keyphrase Research

-Armed with an understanding of the customer journey, proceed to keyphrase research.
+Once you understand the customer journey, move on to keyphrase research.

-Your new blog content should predominantly address the Awareness, Research, Consideration, and Selection stages.
-The remaining stages may constitute 10-15% of your blogging efforts.
+Your new blog content should mostly cover the Awareness, Research, Consideration, and Selection stages.
+The other stages may take up 10-15% of your blogging efforts.

-Utilise SEO tools such as Ubersuggest, Ahrefs, and Mangools to identify keyphrases with favourable search volumes and difficulty scores.
-Aim to target both highly competitive and less competitive keyphrases across all stages of the buying cycle.
+Use SEO tools such as Ubersuggest, Ahrefs, and Mangools to find keyphrases with good search volumes and difficulty scores.
+Target both highly competitive and less competitive keyphrases across every stage of the buying cycle.

-Competitor analysis is also beneficial.
-Input your competitors’ URLs into SEO tools to uncover their ranking keyphrases, then incorporate relevant terms into your target keyphrase list.
-Use these keyphrases to craft compelling blog headlines, such as transforming "content marketing plan" into "How to Create a Content Marketing Plan That Generates Leads."
+Competitor analysis helps too.
+Put your competitors' URLs into SEO tools to see their ranking keyphrases.
+Then add relevant terms to your own list.
+Use these keyphrases to write compelling headlines.
+For example, turn "content marketing plan" into "How to Create a Content Marketing Plan That Generates Leads."

 Step 3: Establish a Posting Schedule

-If you haven’t already implemented a content calendar or editorial calendar, set up a blogging schedule based on your available resources.
-Define goals for the number of posts per week or month.
+If you don't already have a content calendar or editorial calendar, set up a blogging schedule that fits your resources.
+Set goals for the number of posts per week or month.

-Consider that certain keyphrases may require long-form content, so establish word count goals as well.
-For instance, if your target is 10,000 words per month, you might schedule three posts of 3,500 words each in one month and five posts of 2,000 words each the next.
+Some keyphrases need long-form content, so set word count goals too.
+Say your target is 10,000 words per month.
+You might schedule three posts of 3,500 words one month and five posts of 2,000 words the next.

 Step 4: Select Your Content Operations Software

-Managing a blog without dedicated content operations software can be cumbersome.
-Without the right platform, the process of briefing writers, maintaining a content calendar, tracking progress, reviewing drafts, and publishing posts becomes fragmented and time-consuming.
+Running a blog without dedicated content operations software is hard work.
+Without the right platform, briefing writers, keeping a content calendar, tracking progress, reviewing drafts, and publishing all become scattered and slow.

-A content operations platform centralises these tasks and collaborators in one place to enhance blogging strategy benefits.
-When content is ready, it can be published and distributed across various channels with a single click.
+A content operations platform brings these tasks and people together in one place, which boosts your blogging strategy benefits.
+When content is ready, you can publish and distribute it across channels with a single click.

 Step 5: Optimise Your Monthly Blogging Process

-Once you’ve selected a content operations platform, it simplifies the establishment of your blogging process.
-Ensure your team is trained on how to utilise the software effectively.
+Once you've chosen a content operations platform, setting up your blogging process gets much easier.
+Make sure your team is trained to use the software well.

 - The content manager briefs a freelance writer using Byter.